luau-lang/site/src/content/docs/reference/api.md

 #define lua_isbuffer(L, n) // Implemented as a macro
 ```

-Returns 1 if the value at the stack index is a buffer and 0 otherwise.
+Returns 1 if the value at the index is a buffer.

 ```c
 void* lua_tobuffer(lua_State* L, int idx, size_t* len);